Project-Bonfire/FRASER_Co-Simulation/README.md

 --recursive.

 ## Dependency installation
-There is a script which will install all dependencies for running FRASER (tested on a fresh installation of Linux Mint 18.3, based on Ubuntu LTS 16.04).
+There is a script (*setup_env_for_fraser.sh*) which will install all dependencies for running FRASER (tested on a fresh installation of Linux Mint 18.3, based on Ubuntu LTS 16.04).

 For installation on any other OS, or for manual installation, please check the documentation in the script.